 Types & Causes of Natural Disasters

-Types & Causes of Natural Disasters.
 Natural disasters occur all around the world and range in impact.
 Some natural disasters barely do any damage, and others can kill...